wpXtreme/wpdk/index.md

 For a better comprehension, we have to deepen the behaviour of the `WPDKWordPressPlugin` class, because your main class inherits all things it needs directly from it.

-## WPDKWordPressPlugin class
+@section page_how_to_plugin_2 WPDKWordPressPlugin class

 The `WPDKWordPressPlugin` class is the most important class of the whole WordPress Development Kit (WPDK).
-It performs all init procedures for a plugin in order to make it compatible with the wpXtreme standard.
+It performs all init procedures for a plugin in order to make it compatible with the WPDK standard.

-This class provides the fundamental startup of a wpXtreme plugin.
-You rarely (never) instantiate WPDKWordPressPlugin object directly.
-Instead, you instantiate subclasses of the WPDKWordPressPlugin class.
+This class provides the fundamental startup of a WPDK plugin.
+You rarely (never) instantiate `WPDKWordPressPlugin` object directly.
+Instead, you instantiate subclasses of the `WPDKWordPressPlugin` class.

-So, this class **must** be used to extend the main class of your wpXtreme plugin: its function is to initialize the environment in which the plugin itself operates, and record the plugin for updates incoming from wpXtreme Store.
+So, this class **must** be used to extend the main class of your WPDK plugin: its function is to initialize the environment in which the plugin itself operates, and record the plugin for updates incoming from WPDK Store.

 In addition to initializing and recording, `WPDKWordPressPlugin` class performs automatically for you a large series of standard procedures needed in normal coding of a WordPress standard Plugin, and gives access to a lot of